seontechnologies/playwright-utils/docs/auth-session.md

 >
 > **Our authentication library provides this worker-specific functionality automatically:**
 >
-> 1. We use a fixed path at the repo root (.auth-sessions) to store authentication data
+> 1. We use a fixed path at the repo root (.auth) to store authentication data
 > 2. We handle the token storage and retrieval without custom fixtures
 > 3. Our solution works for both browser tests and API tests with the same code
 > 4. We add in-memory caching for better performance